December 01 2011

 Related ServicesFire Investigation

 Had the fire taken off and burned out the kitchen or beyond, then reconstruction may well have found only that the fire came from the area of the dishwasher but nothing more specific.
 The fire would likely have breached various electrical wires causing the main breakers to trip, possibly raising the argument that the dishwasher could not have caused a fire without the electrical supply tripping before anything could have happened.
-It is seen that an electrical fire can evolve without tripping the electrical supply.
+In this case, an electrical fire evolved without tripping the electrical supply.

 Dr David Schudel

 BSc(Hons), PhD, CChem, MRSC, CFI